-While the auto industry is largely concerned withand how they will impact , others want to revolutionize how companies transport goods.
+While the auto industry is largely concerned with autonomous cars and how they will impact personal transportation, others want to revolutionize how companies transport goods.
 That's where TuSimple comes into play.
 The San Diego-based startup has just got the backing of one of the biggest names in shipping and logistics: UPS.

 Specifically, UPS and TuSimple have worked together to understand what it will take to roll out Level 4 self-driving technology for the UPS fleet of semis.
-On the, Level 4 means the human does not need to intervene at any time and the system does not need to hand back controls to a human driver should something go wrong.
+On the SAE scale of autonomy, Level 4 means the human does not need to intervene at any time and the system does not need to hand back controls to a human driver should something go wrong.

 So far, tests have taken place on a planned route between Phoenix and Tucson, Arizona.
 UPS has provided goods for TuSimple to transport with its prototype autonomous semis, which have a human backup driver and an engineer to monitor the technology at all times.
 Both companies also keep a close eye on the distance and amount of time the semis travel in full autonomous mode and how long it takes to complete the transport route.